barrier islands center

 It is a gathering place that welcomes newcomers and travelers with the same warm embrace as the locals whose families planted their roots on the Eastern Shore centuries ago; a space where artists and entrepreneurs celebrate the bounty and beauty of this coastal region alongside watermen and farmers.

-It is a creative educator, grounding small-town children in history and the arts while big-city kids savor a taste of country life.
+It is a creative educator, grounding rural and small-town children in history and the arts, while kids visiting from more urban areas can savor a taste of Eastern Shore country life.

 The mission of the Barrier Islands Center (BIC) is to preserve and perpetuate the unique culture and history of Virginia’s Barrier Islands through education and the collection and interpretation of artifacts.

 The islands were once home to vibrant fishing and farming communities, with rich wildlife that attracted people from up and down the East Coast to elegant hotels and exclusive gentlemen's hunt clubs.
 A series of major hurricanes in the 1930s forced those people to relocate to the mainland, but many of the old stories and traditions still echo in life on the Eastern Shore today.